mateuszdorobek/python3.info/basics/syntax/assignment.rst

 Variables vs. Constants
 -----------------------
-* Variables vs. constants - Names are case sensitive
+* Identifier names are case sensitive
+* Physical units use names similar to their notation (camel case or Pascal case)

+Example:

 >>> name = 'Mark Watney'  # variable
 >>> NAME = 'Mark Watney'  # constant
 >>> Name = 'Mark Watney'  # class

+Use Case:

 Definition of second, minute or hour does not change based on location or country (those values should be constants).

-Definition of workday, workweek and workmonth differs based on location
-- each country can have different work times (those values should be variables).

 >>> SECOND = 1
 >>> MINUTE = 60 * SECOND
 >>> HOUR = 60 * MINUTE

+Definition of workday, workweek and workmonth differs based on location
+- each country can have different work times (those values should be variables).

 >>> workday = 8 * HOUR
 >>> workweek = 40 * HOUR